denten-books/plain-text/5-home.md

 audience of communication.
 To put it plainly: Krapp is talking to himself, in the archive.

-[^ln5-james-recur]: See for example @james_principles_1890, 234: "Every
-brain-state is partly determined by the nature of its entire past succession.
-Alter the latter in any part, and the brain-state must be somewhat different.
-Each present brain-state is a record in which the eye of Omniscience might read all the forgone history of its owner."

 Edmund Husserl called such self-directed mode of communication "subjective expression" [@garfinkel_studies_1967, 4-5; @farber_foundation_2006, 237-8;
 @platt_reflexivity_1989].
 Bertrand Russel called it likewise "egocentric